 NWA 1559 (graphitization)

 In an in-depth geochemical, mineralogical, and isotopic study of the characteristics of the CK and CV groups, Greenwood et al. (2009) provided detailed evidence for such a common parent body scenario.
-They revealed that both groups show similar CRE age clusters of ~9 and ~29 m.y., and suggest that the Eos asteroid family may have been formed by the disruption 1.3 b.y. ago of this common ~218 km diameter parent body.
-This asteroid family is located in the outer asteroid belt 2.953.13 AU in which C class asteroids reside.
-With all of this data being consistent with a common asteroidal origin, the team suggests that a classification revision should be adopted in which the CK group is considered a part of the oxidized CV subgrouping and designated CV3oxK.
+They revealed that both groups show similar CRE age clusters of ~9 and ~29 m.y., and the team suggested that a classification revision should be adopted in which the CK group is considered a part of the oxidized CV subgrouping and designated CV3oxK.

 In contrast to the proposal of Greenwood et al., Runyon and Dunn (2011) studied Cr2O3 vs. MgO as well as TiO2 and NiO in magnetite and olivine, discovering that either the results do not support a metamorphic sequence from the oxidized CV to the unequilibrated and equilibrated CK groups, or that the results were ambiguous.
 In addition, a study of volatile element abundances demonstrated no consistency with a scenario of increasing metamorphism from the oxidized CV to the unequilibrated and equilibrated CK groups (Isa et al., 2011).
 Moreover, in their study of metamorphosed clasts in CV chondrites, Jogo et al. (2011) determined that CK chondrites have higher NiO contents, have plagioclase that exhibits a unique An distribution, and have abundant magnetite.
 In their studies of the CVCK group relationships, Davidson et al. (2012) identified several parameters that are inconsistent with a common CVCK origin, including differences in chondrule Fa content and Fe/Mn ratios, and differences in FeO and Cr2O3 contents in opaque phases.

 Our collections contain less than 20 different meteorites representating unequilibrated CVoxK material.
-The first meteorite identified as such was Camel Donga 003, a 36.6 g meteorite discovered in June 1990.
+The first meteorite identified as such was Camel Donga 003, a 36.6 g meteorite discovered in June 1990 in Australia.
 Several anomalous members have also been recognized, including the 353 g DaG 431.
-Additional CVoxK members have been recovered, mostly in the hot deserts of Northwest Africa (e.g., the 47.1 g NWA 1694) and Oman, but also one from the USA (Hart, Texas).
+Additional CVoxK members have been recovered, mostly from the hot deserts of Northwest Africa (e.g., the 47.1 g NWA 1694) and Oman, but also one from the USA (Hart, Texas).
 Current petrographic analyses are underway that should provide a metamorphic sequence within the CK3 subgroup (Dunn, 2013).